checkstyle-addons/checkstyle-addons/_includes/pages/matrix-detail-notes.md

 A check mark in this column indicates that a version upgrade of Checkstyle from the previous version does not require changes to a custom check, as long as that custom check uses only the public API.
 Cases where the custom check is implemented by subclassing a built-in check were not considered.
-Only the differences to the immediately preceding version are considered.
+Also, changes to test code were not considered, so it is possible that unit tests would fail but production code would not.
+Only the differences to the immediately preceding version are considered.\\
 This information was primarily gathered from the [release notes]({{ site.link_cs_releasenotes }}), but additional analysis of the commit history on GitHub has turned up further breaking changes:

 <div class="checkpage"><dl>
 <dt class="title">Checkstyle</dt><dd class="title">– Breaking Change</dd>